Learn About Our Mission

 PTSD & Trauma TherapyTreat the Root Causes of Addiction

 Cocaine is an illegal drug derived from the coca plant native to South America.
-It is a highly addictive stimulant that affects dopamine- a chemical produced in your brain’s reward circuit.
+It is a highly addictive stimulant drug that affects dopamine- a chemical produced in your brain’s reward circuit.
 The drug comes in two forms; white powder or a rock crystal form called crack.

 Cocaine sends high amounts of dopamine to the brain’s parts that control pleasure.
 The buildup from the drug causes intense happiness and energy and stimulates more use as time goes by.
 Your brain adjusts to the drug within a short period and therefore requires higher doses to bring out the high feeling.